Sharon is a largely self-taught herbalist who has been growing and studying herbs and making herbal preparations for

 Caring for Your Toothache After Using Echinacea

 So, once your toothache is gone, should you proceed with the root canal?
 That depends on how good your dental insurance is and how attached you are to your teeth.
 While this method gets rid of the infection (usually permanently) the tooth is probably in bad shape and will eventually break off or even crumble away, so you may want to have the dentist take care of this.

-This toothache remedy is widely known and used in many different regions in the world.
+This toothache remedy is widely known and used in many different regions of the world.
 I have known of methamphetamine users who swear by it (they should know.)

 Applying Castor Oil to Relieve the Pain of Your Toothache